Let's take a closer look at Missouri Farm Bureau insurance.

 Missouri Farm Bureau Insurance Reviews

 As we mentioned at the beginning, Missouri Farm Bureau insurance has an A+ rating from the BBB.
-However, it has a 2.3-star rating on the BBB, which comes from just three customer reviews.
+However, it has a 3.0-star rating on the BBB, which comes from just two customer reviews.
 Here are a couple of comments from that page and the complaints page:

 “I love having Farm Bureau Insurance.
 They are a great company.
 I have my car insurance [through] them, and although I pay a hefty price, I know that I am protected at every angle, and my agent will be there.”